GoogleChrome/web.dev/src/site/content/en/blog/building-multiple-pwas-on-the-same-domain/index.md

   especially likely if the outer app is installed but the inner app isn't.
   Similarly, links within the outer app that link to the inner app will not link capture into the inner app, since they are considered to be within the outer app's scope.
-Additionally, on Chrome OS and Android, if these apps are added to the Play Store (as [Trusted Web Activities](https://developer.chrome.com/docs/android/trusted-web-activity/overview/)), the outer app will capture all links.
+Additionally, on ChromeOS and Android, if these apps are added to the Play Store (as [Trusted Web Activities](https://developer.chrome.com/docs/android/trusted-web-activity/overview/)), the outer app will capture all links.
 Even if the inner app is installed,